-BUSINESS IMPROVEMENT DISTRICT Current LOS: Current level of service is spelled out in the contract with HMBA, and includes communication with Main Street merchants, coordination of special events, marketing and advertising for Main Street businesses, coordination of commercial trash hauling, grant writing, managing committees, membership/networking with Main St organizations, and obtaining feedback from members.
-Proposed LOS: No change in level of service.
+BUSINESS IMPROVEMENT DISTRICT Current LOS: Current level of service is spelled out in the contract with HMBA, and includes communication with Main Street merchants, coordination of special events, marketing and advertising for Main Street eriencing NO change in

-Resilient and Sustainable Economy Council has approved the Desired Outcome of wanting a city that is respected and admired globally.
+Resilient and Sustainable Economy

+Council has approved the Desired Outcome of wanting a city that is respected and admired globally.
 The Business Improvement District (BID) agreement furthers this agenda by providing marketing and advertising of Park City to the global community.